javierRivas/pal-overview/PITCHME.md

 [Open source Cloud native platform](https://docs.google.com/presentation/d/1LAapkVrJYJS4Mx5FwawAxHIOmWHH_hbihVpYFaNeaoo/)
 ---
 ## Managing the Application's connections
-Applications often need to get/receive data from other services.
+Applications often need to get/receive data from other services.</br>
 An app needs to be able to answer the following questions:
-- What are the hosts I need to connect to?
+- <span style="font-size:0.6em">What are the hosts I need to connect to?</span>
-- How do other services connect with me?
+- <span style="font-size:0.6em">How do other services connect with me?</span>
 - What happens if the server I need data form is down?
 - How do I authenticate my requests?
 - Where is the app config?